 - MailChimp does not currently provide its subscribers with phone support service.

 Constant Contact is another popular email service.
 Many political campaigns successfully use the service.
 It has a 60-day trial period.
 For additional costs, they have a number of integrated services that you can add on to just basic email services.
-There are a lot of features offered, and there good reasons why it’s a popular service.
+Here are a few downsides:

 - Constant Contact is more expensive than some other similar service providers.
 While it allows for importing of email addresses, you cannot use Constant Contact with purchased or rented emailing lists.
 (Spammers beware!)